dmy3k/gnome-adaptive-brightness/README.md

 # Adaptive brightness

 GNOME Shell extension that automatically adjusts your screen brightness based on ambient light conditions, helping to reduce eye strain and save energy.

-ALS (ambient light sensor) is required for extesion to operate.
+It also includes an optional keyboard backlight service that runs automatically based on ambient light.

 # Background